azabluda/InfoCarrier.Core/README.md

 ### Server

 Use `QueryDataHelper` and `SaveChangesHelper` classes to implement the backend service.
-Without transaction support it can be made very simple and virtually stateless.
+In the simple case when no transaction support is required it may look like the following:

 ```C#
 [ServiceContract]